microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 `vsce` will remember the provided Personal Access Token for future references to this publisher.

-**Note:** Alternatively, create your publisher in the Marketplace publisher [management page](https://marketplace.visualstudio.com/manage) and login in `vsce`, as described in the next section.
+**Note:** Alternatively, create your publisher in the Marketplace publisher [management page](https://marketplace.visualstudio.com/manage) and log in through `vsce`, as described in the next section.

-### Login to a publisher
+### Log in to a publisher

 If you already created a publisher before and want to use it with `vsce`: